lr91-089/Udacity-nd229-object-detection/README.md

 Things that can quickly be improved for this model:

 - increase the batch size
-- add more data augmentation to the pipeline, especially to train for night vision
+- add more data augmentation to the pipeline, especially to train for night vision/different weather conditions

 ### Improve on the reference
 This section should highlight the different strategies you adopted to improve your model.
 It should contain relevant figures and details of your findings.